Pharmaceutical Bioscience - MSci (Hons) - Video

 *** To note that only qualifications defined as “Applied General” will be accepted for entry onto any undergraduate course at Ulster University.***

 QCF Pearson BTEC Level 3 Extended Diploma in Applied Science (Laboratory and Industrial Science) (2012 Suite)

-Award profile of DDD to include at least 9 unit Distinctions.
+Award profile of DDM to include at least 9 unit Distinctions.